nothowstorygoes/ExamShelf/README.md

 ## 🚀 Installation

-Head to the [Releases](https://github.com/nothowstorygoes/examshelf/releases) section and download the latest installer for your OS.
+Head to the [Releases](https://github.com/nothowstorygoes/Notes-In/releases) section and download the latest installer (available on for Windows).

 ⚠️ There is **no `npm install` needed** — this is a standalone desktop application.